SamvitJ/Faucet/README.md

 Faucet is a Chrome extension that allows a user to pay websites for access to pages or resources in Bitcoin.

-The project builds on the functionality provided by [Requestly](https://github.com/requestly/requestly-browser-extension), an extension that enables users to read and modify the headers of HTTP requests and responses in their browser.
+The project builds on the functionality provided by Chrome extension [Requestly](https://github.com/requestly/requestly-browser-extension), which allows a user to read and modify the headers of HTTP requests and responses in their browser.

 Setup